 All Commercial Aeronautical Operators have an affirmative obligation to identify if they hold or control, directly or indirectly, any ownership, voting, management or debt interests (actual or contingent) in any on-Airport Commercial Aeronautical Operator or other on-Airport commercial service provider.
-Consistent with the County's obligation to avoid granting exclusive rights, no Commercial Aeronautical Operator may hold or control such interests in more than one on-Airport Commercial Aeronautical Operator or other on-Airport written authorization by the County.
+Consistent with the Okaloosa County Board of County Commissioners' obligation to avoid granting exclusive rights, no Commercial Aeronautical Operator may hold or control such interests in more than one on-Airport Commercial Aeronautical Operator or other on-Airport commercial service provider absent written authorization by the Okaloosa County Board of County Commissioners.